Michelle DaSilva

 Accountant

 Needs read-only access to statements and tax documents.
-Over-provisioning this role creates compliance risk, yet least-privilege is difficult to achieve in the current platform.
+Over-provisioning this role creates compliance risk.

 Six Key Customer Themes